-Fake candidates and jailed opposition: Russia’s parliament elections stack the cards for Putin
+Fake candidates and jailed opposition: Russia’s parliamentary elections stack the deck for Putin

 He was “not surprised at all” about the two fake Vishnevskys.
 “Of course it’s not normal.
 People understand that.
 It’s clear.”

-Another St. Petersburg resident, student Karina Rikhviashvili, 22, called the fake Vishnevsky scandal “comical and sad.”
+Another St. Petersburg resident, student Karina Rikhviashvili, 22, called the fake-Vishnevsky scandal “comical and sad.”

 “They are trying to deceive us,” she said.
 “I think it shows a kind of disrespect for voters.
 They think we are stupid.”

-Griogry Melkonyants, co-chairman of Golos, an independent election-monitoring group (labeled a “foreign agent” by Russia’s Justice Ministry last month) noted early reports of election irregularities: people offered money to vote multiple times or election workers taught how to rig votes.
+Grigory Melkonyants, co-chairman of Golos, an independent election-monitoring group — which was labeled a “foreign agent” by Russia’s Justice Ministry last month — noted early reports of election irregularities: people offered money to vote multiple times or election workers taught how to rig votes.

-He said millions of state employees were ordered by bosses to vote as they were told.
+He said millions of state employees were ordered by their bosses to vote as directed.

 But Russian authorities bristle at criticisms of the process, especially from outsiders.
 Putin on Thursday urged Russians to vote, calling it a “patriotic civil stance.”